ipwnosx/docs-1/content/rancher/v2.x/en/deploy-across-clusters/_index.md

 ### Multi-cluster Apps

 In Rancher prior to v2.5, the multi-cluster apps feature was used to deploy applications across clusters.
+The multi-cluster apps feature is deprecated, but still available in Rancher v2.5.

 Refer to the documentation [here.](./multi-cluster-apps)